ahmdxrzky/de-zoomcamp-2023/week2/week2_homework.md

 prefect deployment run etl-web-to-gcs/ETL-to-GCS
 ```
 ![image](https://user-images.githubusercontent.com/99194827/216754210-d3b7e9ff-6d89-4a32-9734-772ef12218b3.png)
-A deployment are enabled on the prefect GUI with no need to edit the configuration anymore, since it's already defined when build the deployment.
+A deployment are enabled on the prefect UI with no need to edit the configuration anymore, since it's already defined when build the deployment. <br>
+Result: <br>
+_"0 5 1 \* \*_ in cron syntax means _At 05:00 AM UTC on day 1 of the month_.

 ## Question 3
 Execute command below to build and apply a prefect deployment named _ETL-to-GBQ_ based on _etl_gcs_to_bq_ flow from [this python file](https://github.com/ahmdxrzky/de-zoomcamp-2023/blob/main/week2/etl_gcs_to_bq.py):